 (4) A superintendent is authorised to search any person or vehicle outside but near a detention centre in accordance with this Part, where in the opinion of the superintendent that search is necessary for the security or good order of the detention centre, in order to ascertain whether any illegal or unauthorised thing is present.

-[Regulation 82 inserted in Gazette 27 Jun 2005 p.
+[Regulation 82 inserted: Gazette 27 Jun 2005 p.
 2873-4.]

 83. Superintendent empowered to search with assistance of trained dog